lidongYang22/Autonomous-microrobot-swarm-navigation/README.md

 2. Run the file './demo of swarm distribution planning/demo.py'.
 3. Outputs: the generated planning results will be saved in './demo of swarm distribution planning/out' folder.

+If one want to test the method on different environment morphologies, just add the new environment image to './demo of trajectory planning' folder and change the image name in the program accordingly.
+In addition, the starting and targeted positions, and tunable parameters should be adjusted, if necessary.

 ### Demo of trajectory planning
 Instructions:
 1. Download the codes, and the demo program is in './demo of trajectory planning' folder.